ajpeacock0/dotfiles/README.md

 ## Powershell scripts

+These setup scripts were written for Powershell-Core, and so may not run successfully on standard Powershell.

 ### `powershell/install_modules.ps1`

 Installs the Powershell Modules referenced by my PowerShell profile.

 ### `powershell/link.ps1`

+**This must be done with admin permissions.**

 Create symlinks for Windows powershell config and profile.

-This must be done with admin permissions.

 ### `link.ps1`